When Your Kids Push Your Buttons: The Professional Certification Training

 The When Your Kids Push Your Buttons Certification Training is designed for parent educators, therapists, guidance counselors, social workers, teachers, childcare workers — anyone working with children and families.
 You will learn to incorporate the “Buttons” methods into your work and may be certified to teach “Buttons” workshops to parents.

-No training is currently scheduled.
-Bring one to your area by contacting Bonnie.
+Bring a training to your area by contacting Bonnie.

 In this approximately 16 hour training, we explore concepts, theories and ideas that will help you serve and better understand the parents and children you work with.
 You will learn what our buttons are, where they come from, why they get pushed, and how they can be defused so they do not control our reactions to children.
 You will learn that it is not behavior that does the pushing but what we create in our own heads.